mkreilly/mapcraft_eg/docs/modeling_demographics.md

 * is similar to the other demographic forecasts caried through from the regional models
 * is similar to the households structure of households within that location's PUMA

+Popsyn has been used to date with Travel Model One.
+The plan has been to shift to popsyn3 for use with Travel Model Two.
+Popsyn3 tracks demographics on multiple geographic scales.
+To date:
+* total hhs in a maz (super important weight)
+* income category by taz
+* hh size categories by county
+* worker count by county
+* person age category by county
+* person occupation by county

 Two microsimulation tables come out of the Population Synthesizer:
 * household file: one row with attributes for each household, located in a MAZ
 * persons file: one row with attributes for each person, located in a household